steview-d/bookmarks/README.md

 ![](https://i.imgur.com/mc16raI.png)

 #### Password Reset
-The app uses the built in password reset system provided by Django, although the pages have been customised to match the design of the rest of the site.
+The app uses the built-in password reset system provided by Django, although the pages have been customised to match the design of the rest of the site.

-From the login page, a user can access the 'forgot your password' link whereby they provide an email address and if a match is found, they will recieve an email with a link allowing them to create a new password.
+From the login page, a user can access the 'forgot your password' link whereby they provide an email address and if a match is found, they will receive an email with a link allowing them to create a new password.

 #### Full Admin Backend for Easy Admin Management
-The standard Django admin pages have been customised to make make managing the app easier for admins.
-The look and feel hasn't been changed as it's not an area a standard user will ever access or even see, but additional layouts, filters, and actions have been added to aid the overall admin experience.
+The standard Django admin pages have been customised to make managing the app easier for admins.
+The look and feel has not been changed as it's not an area a standard user will ever access or even see, but additional layouts, filters, and actions have been added to aid the overall admin experience.

 Some examples of admin backend customisation
 ##### Users
 'Groups' has been added to the list of filters, so the user can filter by All / Premium / No Group (Free Tier).

 Additionally, a 'Membership Status' column has been added to the user overview page.
-There is no membership status field in this model, this is handled by Django User Groups so this had to be defined in the admin<span></span>.py file for the accounts app.
+There is no membership status field in this model, this is handled by Django User Groups, so this had to be defined in the admin<span></span>.py file for the accounts app.

 ![](https://i.imgur.com/oGHKcYq.png)

 ##### Bookmarks
 The individual bookmark view has been updated to group the different fields into relevant sections using fieldsets.
 'added' and 'updated' have been added here too.
-They wouldn't show up by default due to being readonly fields but have been added to assist with any potential troubleshooting that might be required when dealing with support tickets.
+They would not show up by default due to being read-only fields but have been added to assist with any potential troubleshooting that might be required when dealing with support tickets.

 ##### Collections & Pages
 The overview page for these models have been adjusted to just display the key columns an admin might need when troubleshooting, and to avoid information overload.
 All field data is viewable when drilling down to individual collections and pages.